enzolutions/marionette-skeleton-app/README.md

 ##### Usage:

-  Load the index.html file, the home route must be executed and you will get an alert message "Hello Marionette"
+  Load the index.html file, the home route must be executed and you will get a bootstrap alert message "Hello Marionette JS"

   Load the index.html#hello/enzo, the helloBuddy from the controller is loaded and the fragment after 'hello/' will pass to the method as parameter to generate the message in this case 'Hello enzo'